VDA5050/VDA5050/VDA5050_EN.md

 This `sequenceId` runs over the nodes and edges (first node of an order receives a 0, the first edge then gets the 1, the second node then gets the 2, and so on).
 This allows for easier tracking of the order progress.

-Once a `sequenceId` is assigned, it does not change with order updates (see Figure 7).
+Once a `sequenceId` is assigned and the node is released, it does not change with order updates (see Figure 7).
-This is necessary to determine on AGV side to which node the master control refers to.
+This is necessary to unambiguously refer to nodes of the order, as nodes may be contained more than once (e.g., when driving a circular path).

 Figure 8 describes the process of accepting an order or order update.